Raised by Swans: Singles

-Raised By Swans' first two full-length studio albums (Codes and Secret Longing, 2005, and No Ghostless Place, 2010) were recorded, mixed and mastered at Andy Magoffin's House of Miracles studio, then located in London, ON.
-The studio has since moved to Cambridge, ON.
+Raised By Swans' first two full-length studio albums (Codes and Secret Longing, 2005, and No Ghostless Place, 2010) were recorded, mixed and mastered at Andy Magoffin's House of Miracles studio, then located in London, Ontario.
+The studio has since moved to Cambridge, Ontario.

-Raised By Swans released the single 'Sightings' on 19 July 2013, through Bandcamp exclusively.
-The song was written and recorded by Howden following a trip to Berlin, Germany in 2012.
-This was followed by his third studio album, Öxnadalur, in November 2014 and a double single Trains We Both Missed / Pale Blue Black Holes in September 2016.
+Raised By Swans released the single "Sightings" on 19 July 2013, through Bandcamp exclusively.
+The song was written and recorded by Howden following a trip to Berlin, Germany, in 2012.
+This was followed by his third studio album, Öxnadalur, in November 2014 and a double single "Trains We Both Missed" / "Pale Blue Black Holes" in September 2016.

 In film

-Raised By Swans' song 'Violet Light' is featured in Douglas Coupland's film Everything's Gone Green.
+Raised By Swans' song "Violet Light" is featured in Douglas Coupland's film Everything's Gone Green.

 Armenian-Canadian film director Atom Egoyan is a fan of Howden's music, and has included his songs in two of his films.
 Three songs from Codes and Secret Longing are featured in Adoration (2008), and two songs from No Ghostless Place appear in Chloe (2009).
-The live version of the band, as it was in 2009, also plays themselves in Chloe, performing sections of ‘We Were Never Young’ and ‘Longer Shadows, Shorter Days’ live at The Rivoli in Toronto, Ontario.
+The live version of the band, as it was in 2009, also plays themselves in Chloe, performing sections of "We Were Never Young" and "Longer Shadows, Shorter Days" live at The Rivoli in Toronto, Ontario.